wso2-extensions/carbon-cache-sync-manager/components/active-mq-support/org.wso2.carbon.cache.sync.active.mq.manager/ACTIVEMQ_README.md

-### Introduction
-This connector supports cache invalidation message exchange across multi-cluster deployments, which enables the deployment of Identity Server (IS) in Active-Active mode.
-It establishes connections between IS servers and a designated ActiveMQ broker (to be deployed independently) through a topic using a publish/subscribe (pub/sub) mechanism.

 ### How to Build
 1. Build the maven project and copy the jar file to the `<IS_HOME>/repository/components/dropins` directory.
 2. Add the following identity.xml.j2 template configurations